 TGS will only undertake significant expansions of its pipeline capacity to the extent that it has firm commitments from potential users of the capacity on economically acceptable terms.
 TGS’s exposure to step-down rights, under current contracts, is less than 1 MMcmd for 2000 to 2002, zero in 2003 and 4.3 MMcmd in 2004.
 Interruptible volumes are projected to continue to decrease marginally over time.

 Gas Processing

 Gas processing volumes are set forth in the table below.
-[Is this capacity constrained or why are volumes level?]